zw-normal/pycallgraph/README.md

     sudo apt-get install python3-dev graphviz libgraphviz-dev pkg-config ./venv/bin/pip install pygraphviz
     ```
-7. Now the environment is ready, need to change the `build_func_deps_config.py` according to your paths and needs.
-Remember for complex Python code keep `upstream_cutoffs` and `downstream_cutoff` settings lower than 4, or it will take too much time when running step 9.
-It is also recommended to set one of parameters to 0 if sometimes the output dot layout is confusing.
+7. Now the environment is ready, need to change the `build_func_deps_config.py` to setup output folder.
-8. Run the following command to generate & save the whole call graphs of the source code:
+8. Run the following command to generate & save the whole call graphs of the source code to the output folder:
     ```shell script
     ./venv/bin/python build_func_deps.py
     ```
 9. Now run the following command to generate the png file for the function to be inspected by `func_to_check` setting in `build_func_deps_config.py`:
     ```shell script
-    ./venv/bin/python build_func_deps_dot.py
+    ./venv/bin/python build_func_deps_dot.py 'load_plugins' 3 0
     ```
+   The first argument is the name of the function to check.
+The second argument is the `upstream_cutoffs` and the third one is `downstream_cutoff`.
+Please run the following command to get helps:
+    ```shell script
+    ./venv/bin/python build_func_deps_dot.py -h
+    ```
+   The output png file(s) and node names in the png file(s) is in the format of `funcname_minargs_maxargs`, as the tool differentiate functions with both their names and the number of arguments.

+   It is recommended for complex Python code keeping the `upstream_cutoffs` and `downstream_cutoff` lower than 4, or it will take too much time to generate the result.
+It is also recommended to set one of parameters to 0 if sometimes the output png layout is confusing.

-10. From now on your can change `func_to_check` in `build_func_deps_config.py` and repeat step 9 to inspect any other functions.
-If you want to re-build whole call graphs, just run step 8 again.
+10. From now on repeat step 9 to inspect any other functions.
+If you want to re-build the whole call graphs, just run step 8 again.